On the night of one of the most polarizing presidential elections in recent history, USC students went about their evenings in several ways.

 "We went to the gym, and then we came to the library to catch up on stuff," second-year biology student Craig Williams said.
 "Even if we didn't want to (watch election coverage), it'll be in our face eventually.
 It's impossible to hide from it, but yeah, we'll probably just watch it while we're doing work."

-Some students were in Thomas Cooper Library, taking advantage of the day off from classes to catch on assignments.
+Some students were in Thomas Cooper Library, taking advantage of the day off from classes to catch up on assignments.

 "Well, I have some work I need to catch up on, so there's nothing really going on, so I'm just gonna probably spend another hour in the library and then go to bed early," first-year political science student Michael King said.